-What does your Refund Status look like today!
+What does your tax refund status look like today?

 Have you submitted your Income Tax Return to the IRS to be E-Filed?
 Now the waiting game begins to see if we get approved for a refund or not.
 We’re gonna show you a little bit of information about how the “Where’s My Refund” Refund Status bars work.

 Once you File your Income Tax Return whether it be E-Filed or paper filed and mailed.
 Within 24 hours of the IRS receiving your return, they will update your Refund Status.
 As long as your tax return passes the initial test(Yourself and your Dependent’s Name, Address, Social Security Number, Tax Filing Status, etc.) and matches exactly what is on file with the IRS they will accept your return.

 As long as the IRS accepts your Income Tax Return this refund status message should be what you see when you check the “Where’s My Refund” Tool.

 We have received your tax return and it is being processed

 New Refund Status Results on Where’s My Refund? in 2024

 “We have received your tax return and it is being processed”refund status message is a good sign and indicates the tax return is being processed and your tax return is still on track to a refund date.

 If you check the “Where’s My Refund” Tool after you have filed your return and you are seeing this refund status message